diem/website/docs/life-of-a-transaction.md

 <blockquote class="block_note">

-**Note:** The arrows in the following graphics originate on the component initiating an interaction/action and terminate on the component on which the action is being performed.
-The arrows _do not represent_ data or information read, written, or returned.
+**Note:** The arrows in all the graphics in this document originate on the component initiating an interaction/action and terminate on the component on which the action is being performed.
+The arrows **do not represent** data or information read, written, or returned.
 </blockquote>

 ![Figure 1.1 Lifecycle of a Transaction](assets/illustrations/validator-sequence.svg)